 Enter the extra large piece JigSaw puzzle with 36 pieces!
-First, the pieces are several inches wide and tall, so they are super easy for people to grab.
-In patients where dexterity is a problem, these pieces are easy for them to grab and manipulate as opposed to traditional jigsaw puzzle pieces which are super small.
-The next benefit is the fact that there are only 36 pieces to the puzzle.
-This can easily be done in a 30 minute time slot (or maybe an hour) and therefore can be completed easily and quickly by the person.
+The pieces are several inches wide and tall, so they are super easy for people to grab.
+For patients where dexterity is a problem, these pieces are easy to grab and manipulate compared to traditional, small jigsaw puzzle pieces.
+The low piece count means the puzzle can easily be done in a 30-60 minute time slot.
 Gone are the days when it used to take days or weeks to complete a 1,000 piece puzzle.
-Those are typically too complex (especially for a dementia patient), take too long for the reward of finalizing the puzzle and in the event the patient is in a nursing home, there’s usually no place to leave the puzzle and continue to work on it.
+Those are typically too complex, especially for a dementia patient, and take too long for the reward of finalizing the puzzle.
+Furthermore, if the patient is in a nursing home, there’s usually no place to leave the puzzle and continue to work on it.

 The 36-piece puzzle is perfect.
 I bought this particular one from Amazon.
 It’s the Springbok 36-piece Puzzles to Remember.
-They have several different styles to choose from but I started with the “Birds of a Feather” and it was a BIG hit with my patient.
-She really enjoyed putting it together and it brought up some memories about birds that she’s seen.
+They have several different styles to choose from — I started with the “Birds of a Feather” and it was a BIG hit with one of my patients.
+She really enjoyed putting it together and it brought up pleasant memories of birds that she had seen.
 It was such a joy to “play” with her and help her with this puzzle; it helped to exercise her brain and gave her positive reinforcement on completing a task.